-According to the international standard called IEC61672-1, sound level meters should be divided into two classes, depending on their accuracy: Types 1 and 2 with type 1 as the best, i.e. with the most narrow tolerances, and type 2 as the least good.
+According to the international standard for sound level meters IEC 61672-1, sound measuring instruments satisfying the requirements in the standard are classified as class 1 or 2.
+Class 1 is the best, i.e. with the most narrow tolerances, and type 2 as the least good.